d33d33/warp10-tour/lessons/01_Welcome/04_Access_Control.md

 ## Roles

 ### Data Producer
 The data *producer* is identified by an UUID.
-He have the responsibility of pushing data onto the **Warp 10 platform** with a *write token*
+He has the responsibility of pushing data onto the **Warp 10 platform** with a *write token*

 ### Data Owner
 Data stored onto **Warp 10 platform** belongs to an UUID.
 It can be the same as the producer UUID or not.